-3.16 Federal Water Project Recreation Act (16 U.S.C. §460(L)(12)-460(L)(21) et seq.)
+3.17 Federal Water Project Recreation Act (16 U.S.C. §460(L)(12)-460(L)(21) et seq.)

-Recreational resources and opportunities are discussed in the draft IFR/EA.
+Recreational resources and opportunities are discussed in the IFR/EA.
 The Preferred Alternative does not have any anticipated long-term impacts to recreation.
 The project complies with this Act.

-3.17 Rivers and Harbors Act of 1899, Section 10 (33 USC §403 et seq.)
+3.18 Rivers and Harbors Act of 1899, Section 10 (33 USC §403 et seq.)

 The proposed work would not affect navigable waters of the U.S. The proposed action will be subjected to the public notice and other evaluations normally conducted for activities subject to the Act.
-The project is in compliance with the Act.
+The project complies with the Act.

-3.18 Coastal Barrier Resources Act and Coastal Barrier Improvement Act of 1990 (16 U.S.C. §3501 et seq.)
+3.19 Coastal Barrier Resources Act and Coastal Barrier Improvement Act of 1990 (16 U.S.C. §3501 et seq.)